cjazz/cjazz.github.io/_posts/2023-05-11-Solutions Architechts in 2023.md

 Currently, I believe a Solutions Architect is someone who takes a goal and builds one or many viable prototypes for achieving that goal.

 It's **very** important to be able to produce prototypes quickly, without extra bells and whistles.
-Stand alone or in your existing app.
+Stand alone or in your existing apps.

 It all starts with a Mission statement from a **Product Owner**, or decision maker: